Pregnancy and childbirth in France_Personal Experiences

 You can ask for as many copies of birth certificate as required and there is no limit.
 Mairie will also ask you if you need a multilingual version.
 Please don’t confuse it with a translation.
 It will have an English version too.
 You can get as many copies as you want of this as well.
 Get it apostilled.

-The apostilled multilingual birth certificate «Extrait d’acte de naissance plurilingue » can be used abroad.
+• The apostilled multilingual birth certificate «Extrait d’acte de naissance plurilingue » can be used abroad.
+It is required for Indian Passport application via VFS too.

 Declare birth of the child with every concerned authority – CAF, Ameli (both parents’ accounts), Mutuelle, Impots, Assurance Habitation, etc